July 3, 2022

 Plants containing pyrrolizidine alkaloids typically are located in the Bean, Borage (Boraginaceae) and Aster families (Biller et al., 1994; Nelson et al., 2007).
 Common knowledge of these compounds is relatively recent.
 Therefore, traditional internal use of plants such as Comfrey (Symphytum officinale) which has such compounds is now often discouraged especially for any prolonged period.
 Other species in the Comfrey genus may have even higher amounts of these compounds.

-Oxalates are compounds typically found in the Amaranth (Amaranthaceae incl Chenopodiaceae) Buckwheat (Polygonaceae) and Wood Sorrel (Oxalidaceae) families.
+Oxalates are compounds typically found in the Amaranth (Amaranthaceae incl Chenopodiaceae), Buckwheat (Polygonaceae) and Wood Sorrel (Oxalidaceae) families.
 Purslane (Portulaca oleracea) in the (Portulacaceae) also contains soluble oxalates.
-These compounds have the potential to leach calcium from the body if not prepared in the appropriate way.
+It is often posited that these compounds have the potential to leach calcium from the body if not prepared in the appropriate way.
 One method of preparation is through boiling or blanching as the acid goes into the water.
 Some individuals are particularly susceptible to the formation of stones made of calcium oxalate as well.
 Care should be exercised in not consuming excessive amounts of members from these families in a raw form.
 However, researcher Dr. John Kallas (2010) debates the role of oxalic acid in causing health issues in people regarding kidney stones in particular.

 Plants in the Araceae family contain calcium oxalate crystals that may cause an INTENSE burning sensation upon ingestion!
 Fish Tail palm (Caryota sp.) fruits also contain calcium oxalate crystals as i had to learn the hard way in a tropical locale once. i was going off the idea espoused by Frank Cook that all palm fruits are edible… Remember that nature is not a fan of absolutes like “all” and “never”.
 The kernel inside even the Fish Tail is edible apparently once the pulp is removed.
 However, that pulp can even be caustic topically and should be removed with care.